 However, when a rare case of serious birth injury takes place a great deal of accountability will rest with the doctor.
 A doctor doesn’t have the obligation to create a perfect pregnancy, but does have to answer to a high standard of quality care (set by the medical profession, not by patients), that includes advanced diagnosis of potential risk factors and fast treatment when necessary.

-What is the average birth injury cost?
+What is the average birth injury lawsuit worth?
 Each case must be decided on an individual basis.
-All of the circumstances must be taken into account as well as the assets of the defendant.
-In general, there are five factors that determine the amount of damages:
+All of the circumstances must be taken into account, but in general, there are five factors that can help determine the amount of damages:

 - Past Economic and Medical Damages: This refers to past damages already incurred in measurable dollars; charges related to diagnosis, treatment and drugs.